mub3en/PowerShell-Automation-Tools/README.md

 # PowerShell-Automation-Tools
-These are the tools that help with the automation of small tasks.
-Each environment is separated in its own folder.
+This repository contains a collection of tools designed to streamline the automation of various small tasks.
+Each tool is organized within its own folder based on the target environment.

-## Available tools list
+## List of Available Tools
 1. Azure
-2. Windows
+2. SQL Server & Databases
-3. SQL Server & Databases
+3. Windows